 - Use definition queries to break a single layer up into multiple layers based on data values.
 For example, to provide different symbols for sightings of different animals, use definition queries to create layers for each of the different types of animals and provide each layer with its own symbol.
 Each of these layers will appear individually in Reporter.

 - Symbolize the layer in ArcGIS Online, Portal for ArcGIS, or ArcGIS Enterprise using a unique value renderer.
 Reporter uses the templates that were published with the layer, not the templates that are created in ArcGIS Online or Portal for ArcGIS so you can use the unique value renderers available with smart mapping to, for example, provide a different symbol for each of the status values.
 As these are all symbols on the same layer, the layer will only appear once in the app.
 In many cases, the field used for symbology should have either a default value or require a value so that the report will appear on the map as well as in the report list.

 Track when reports are submitted

 It can be valuable to know exactly when a report was submitted, and a user-supplied date is not always the best way to record this.
 To keep track of when each report was created and edited, open the details for the layer and enable the option to Keep track of who created and last updated features.
-While this won't allow you to track who submits anonymous reports, or even who submitted while signed in to a social media account, it will stamp each report with the date it is created.
+While this won't allow you to track who submits anonymous reports, it will stamp each report with the date it is created.

 Record the location of reports